-Click here to download this easy-to-read booklet, produced by the ICCP (International Campaign for Cures for spinal cord injury Paralysis), for people with spinal cord injury, their families, friends and caregivers.
+Click here to download the easy-to-read, version 2 of the booklet, available through ICORD (International Collaboration on Repair Discoveries), for people with spinal cord injury, their families, friends and caregivers.
 Also available in Spanish, German, Chinese, and Japanese.

 The International Society of Stem Cell Research provides information for people considering stem cell treatment at the website, "A closer look at stem cell treatments" including, Stem Cell Treatments: What to Ask.
 There is certain information you should look into if you are considering a stem cell treatment, including a detailed description of the treatment and the science that supports it, the expected outcome and the risks.

 This a cautionary tale of a fraudlent stem cell program featured on CBS-60 Minutes where unrealistic improvements are promised and large sums required for un-proven stem cell treatments (aired 2/27/11).